marxarelli/resume/Daniel Duvall.markdown

-(Please see my [online résumé](http://dan.mutual.io) for a slightly better experience.)

 # Daniel Duvall
 ## Oakland, CA US
 ### dan@mutual.io | +1 510-325-6014
 ### github.com/marxarelli

-# Systems

-In the good old days I racked routers, configured subnets, and built RAID-backed database behemoths.
-Over the past 5 years—the better days—I have been managing a medium-sized and heavily scaled infrastructure on AWS, using tools like Puppet and my very own [Aether][1] shell.
+(This is the markdown version of my resume.
+Please see my [online résumé](http://dan.mutual.io) for a slightly better experience.)

 # Director